 This package is a compendium of critical training content for specific units operating in UN peacekeeping.
-No training material can cover the entire complexity of the peacekeeping environment, with all its challenges, and activities.
+No training material can cover the entire complexity of the peacekeeping environment, with all its challenges, complexity, and activities.
 The STM package should therefore be viewed as the baseline to underpin related training efforts for military peacekeepers.
 However, when designing a particular course, trainers need to be prepared to adapt these materials to the needs of their audience.
 As a result, the duration of training courses delivered based on the materials may vary greatly.

-It is recommended that personnel receiving this training be proficient in basic military tasks (individually and collectively) at the tactical and technical level.
+Concerning necessary competencies for participants to benefit from this training package, it is recommended that personnel receiving this training be proficient on basic military tasks (individually and collectively) at the tactical and technical level.
 As such, it is expected that a battalion staff officer be fully capable to perform staff officer duties before receiving the instruction.
 It is also critical for all participants to have received the Core Pre-Deployment Training Materials (CPTM) as a pre-requisite before this training.
 The CPTM contains fundamental principles, concepts and ideas to UN peacekeeping, which should be well grasped by trainees before participating in the specific unit STM course.
-It is also, recommended that instructors develop and implement an initial and final (post instruction) written test to reinforce the learning objectives and evaluate the training level / knowledge of participants.
+It is also, recommended that instructors develop and implement an initial written test and final test (post instruction) to reinforce the learning objectives and evaluate the training level / knowledge of participants.

-The STMs can be downloaded at: http://research.un.org
+The STMs can be downloaded from: http://research.un.org